 We must love God for who He is (not for who our fallen minds desire Him to be) and He reveals who is in Scripture.

-He tells us that He is holy—incomparable and set apart.
-He demonstrates that He is sovereign, wise, and good.
+He is holy—incomparable and set apart.
+He is sovereign, wise, and good.
 He is merciful to all who call on Him for salvation and wrathful towards those who refuse to honor Him as Lord.
 He is a refuge for the weary, a healer of the sick, and a father to the fatherless.
 He opposes the proud and gives grace to the humble.
 He is slow to anger and abounding in steadfast love!
 His unchanging attributes—those we can emulate and those reserved for Him alone—aren’t ever at odds with each other.
 He is all that He’s said about Himself at all times.

 Our finite minds will never grasp the depth of His greatness, but He gives us glimpses of it in Scripture.